Date: 12 May 2014. After Easter (pot luck idea)

 cheese, bacon bits (real ones, thank you) and perhaps a bit of ranch

 dressing along with mayonnaise or Miracle Whip.
-Obviously I'm not a
+Obviously I am not a

 The last time I made them I tried